Backpacking Cookware: Making It All Fit in Your Pack

 Other tips for packing efficiency

-On the opposite end of the spectrum, tiny bike touring panniers and tailored bikepacking bags are so small, you’ll actually want to shove each piece of gear in individually.
+On the opposite end of the spectrum, tiny bike touring panniers and tailored bikepacking bags are so small that you’ll actually want to shove each piece of gear in individually.
 That way, you can fill every nook and cranny possible.
 Even your sleeping bag should be smooshed in sans stuff sack.

 Regardless of your pack of choice—giant mountaineering rucksack or tiny bikepacking saddle bag—your cookware should swallow up at least a few items.
 No point in wasting all that oh-so-precious space.